This post contains affiliate links. Upon purchase, we earn a small commission that keeps this site up and running. See our Disclosure.

 Now there are services like Ting, where you pay only for what you use!
 I highly recommend checking them out.
 Ting’s service is only $6 per line, and you’re charged for calls, texts, and data you’ve actually used each month.
 The average bill for their users is only $23 per month.

-**Ting gives each new customer a $25 credit when they sign up.
+**Click here to take advantage of the $25 credit Ting offers each new customer!
 That could cover your first month!
 You can even bring your own phone and number.

 You can also ask for the latest promotional pricing from your internet service provider.
-In fact, I do this at least once a year because my provider frequently offers specials that are lower than what I’m paying.
-Last time I called, I got lower pricing and was bumped up to higher internet speed.
+I do this at least once a year and often get a special deal that’s lower than what I’m currently paying.
+Sometimes you’ll get bumped up to a higher speed AND pay less.
+Very cool.

 #6.
 Cutting Out What You Don’t Need